Lupus 101 for Caregivers

 Caregiver Support Resources

 - Finding a balance, dealing with sleep deprivation, struggling with feelings of resentment and anger: at some point as a lupus caregiver, you may come face to face with these attacks on your physical and emotional wellbeing.
 Being a caregiver requires your full attention, but don’t lose yourself in the process.
-Molly’s Fund offers this useful guide: Caring for the Caregiver.
+Our blog on self-care for caregivers offers helpful tips to maintain your wellbeing.

 - You’ll need to set boundaries.
 You’ll want to meet other lupus caregivers and hear their stories while sharing yours.
 You’ll feel alone.
 Ups and downs are common in caregiving, but finding a strong support group—be it online or in real-time (preferably both)—will keep you grounded through it all.
-Read these self care tips from the Lupus Research Alliance.
-Dig deeper with this caregiver-focused resource portal from the Lupus Foundation of America.
 Find the Lupus Foundation chapter nearest you and be directed to support groups in your area.

 More insights like this: